Florida to Colorado Road Trip Itinerary (8 Days with Stops & Hotels)

 Union Station St Louis

-If you want a little more entertainment, play mini golf, ride a ferris wheel, rope climb, visit the aquarium and even do some shopping here!
+If you want a little post-dinner entertainment, play mini golf, ride a ferris wheel, rope climb, visit the aquarium and even do some shopping here!

 Where to Stay In St Louis